Bill Oddie's How to Watch Wildlife

 Bill Oddie's How to Watch Wildlife is a British BBC TV programme about natural history that aired on BBC Two presented by Bill Oddie and produced by Stephen Moss.
 A first series of eight episodes were broadcast from 7 January to 4 March 2005, and a second and final series of eight episodes from 17 January to 7 March 2006.

+Bill Oddie published a book with the same name in 2008.